-Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: www.brazosisd.net
+Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
+A copy of this policy may be obtained from the principal's office, the central administration office, or through Policy On Line at the following address:https://pol.tasb.org/Policy/Download/145?filename=FNG(LOCAL)A.pdf.

-Appeals shall begin at level one with the campus principal.
+Appeals shall begin at Level One with the campus principal.

-Disciplinary consequences shall not be deferred pending the outcome of an appeal.
+The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.